DEShawResearch/Random123-Boost/README.md

 required to construct a counter_based_urng.
 E.g., these lines in the
 example:

         Prf::domain_type d = {atoms[i].id, timestep, THERMALIZE_CTXT};
         counter_based_urng<Prf> cbrng(prf, d);

     In C++11, with initializer-lists, this might be shortened to:

        counter_based_urng<Prf> cbrng(prf, {atoms[i].id, timestep, THERMALIZE_CTXT});

     Creation and destruction of the counter_based_urng is much faster than actually generating random values or processing them through a distribution, so it's reasonable to create and destroy the cbrng every time through the loop.

     Counter_based_urngs constructed from the same domain value and the same PRF are identical, i.e., they will generate exactly the same sequence.
 On the other hand, counter_based_urngs constructed from domain values that differ in even a single bit generate independent, non-overlapping sequences of random values.
-Thus, by choosing a value in the domain that encodes some program-specific state (e.g., atoms[i].id and timestep), we are guaranteed to produce a unique stream for each atom at each timestep that is statistically independent of all other streams.
+Thus, by choosing a value in the domain that encodes some program-specific state (e.g., atoms[i].id and timestep), we are produce a unique stream for each atom at each timestep that is statistically independent of all other streams.
 Notice that the random values generated for a particular atom at a particular timestep are independent of the number of threads or the assignment of atoms to threads.
 The additional constant THERMALIZE_CTXT is used to distinguish this loop from any other loop or context in the program, eliminating the possibility that the same sequence will be generated elsewhere in the program.

 - Since it models a URNG, cbrng can be passed as an argument to the normal_distribution, nd.
+In order to make each atom independent,

+        nd.reset()

-In order to make each atom independent, nd.reset() is called each time through the loop.
+    is called each time through the loop.

 - PRFs are keyed.
 I.e., the Prf constructor takes a key_type as an argument.
 Two Prfs of the same type, initialized with the same key